What is sinusitis?

 If you want to try nasal irrigation, here is the correct technique.

-My tip: Start with isotonic solution, and if you tolerate it well, switch to hypertonic.
+Start with isotonic solution, and if you tolerate it well, switch to hypertonic.
 Perform irrigation 1–2 times daily, preferably morning and evening.

 Home salt therapy with the SaltDome device